wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/cluster.rst

 		<cluster>
 		</cluster>

-This section allows to configure the Wazuh cluster for synchronize managers.
+This section allows to configure the Wazuh cluster for manager synchronization.

 Options
 -------